jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 59.
 We deal with the sinners.
-it was said to them, “There is no god except Allah,” they grew arrogant.
+it was said to them, “There is no god except Enki,” they grew arrogant.
 36. And said, “Are we to abandon our gods for a mad poet?”
 37. In fact, he came with the truth, and he con-